diego-ninja/sentinel/README.md

 ![GitHub last commit](https://img.shields.io/github/last-commit/diego-ninja/sentinel?color=blue)
 [![PHPStan Level](https://img.shields.io/badge/phpstan-level%2010-blue?logo=php)]()

-# Introduction
+## 🚀 Introduction

-A powerful and flexible content analysis package for Laravel 10+ applications.
-Analyze and filter offensive content using multiple services, local dictionaries, and advanced detection strategies.
+Sentinel is an advanced, flexible, and powerful content analysis package for Laravel applications.
+It provides comprehensive protection against offensive content through multiple detection strategies, context-aware analysis, and multilingual support.

-This documentation has been generated almost in its entirety using 🦠 [Claude 3.5 Sonnet](https://claude.ai/) based on source code analysis.
+This documentation has been generated almost in its entirety using 🦠 [Claude 3.5 Haiku](https://claude.ai/) based on source code analysis.
 Some sections may be incomplete, outdated or may contain documentation for planned or not-released features.
 For the most accurate information, please refer to the source code or open an issue on the package repository.

 ## ❤️ Features